Integration

 Figure 2: Example of how multiple samples can cause a batch effect, where the samples cluster separately instead of by cell type.

 Do not just always perform integration because you think there might be differences - explore the data.
-Condition-specific clustering of the cells indicates that we need to integrate the cells across conditions to ensure that cells of the same cell type cluster together.
+Condition-specific clustering of the cells would indicate that we need to integrate the cells across conditions to ensure that cells of the same cell type cluster together.

 Exploring our data